roboryman/prototroller/README.md

 << To Be Added: Protogrid, Host, Master, Modules, Architecture, Misc.
 Technicals >>

 ## Building
 1. Ensure the pico-sdk is installed alongside the TLD.
 2. Make and cd into a build directory, and export the Pico SDK path:
     ```
+    $ cd prototroller
     $ mkdir build
     $ cd build
     $ export PICO_SDK_PATH=...
     ```
 3. Generate the build files.
 For boards other than the Pico, use the -DPICO_BOARD=... flag.
+We do not guarantee functionality on boards other than the Pico at this time, due to different pinouts.
     ```
     $ cmake ..
     ```